isidentical/astvalidate/README.md

 A series of AST validators for validating the integrity of the tree.

 ## Interface
-The stable interface is `validate`, which comes directly from the root of the package.
-It takes the tree, and the validation level.
+The stable interface is `validate(tree: AST, level: Optional[int] = None) -> bool`,
+which comes directly from the root of the package.
+It takes the tree, and optionally the validation level.
 Validation level specifies the strictness degree; for an example if it is 1, tree will be only checked by some basic checks that is similiar to `PyAST_Validate` interface  in `Python/ast.c`.
 Increasing levels means increasing checks and strictness.

 ```py
 import ast